brainpy/BrainPy/docs/guides/how_it_works.rst

   Just-In-Time compilers (now support Numba, future will support JAX and others) into BrainPy.
 Moreover, an unified NumPy-like API are provided for these compilers.
-  The aim of the API design is to let the user *code once and run everywhere* (same code run on CPU, multi-core, GPU, OpenCL, etc.).
+  The aim of the API design is to let the user *code once and run everywhere* (the same code runs on CPU, multi-core, GPU, OpenCL, etc.).

+continue ...

 .. _code generation: https://www.frontiersin.org/articles/10.3389/fninf.2018.00068/full
 .. _Python: https://www.w3schools.com/python/